ka-r-ol/Xpdfcat/README.md

 * Repeat the slicing for all the files

-  * if slice button is not selected by default all pages are included
+  * if #Slice# button is not selected by default all pages are included
-  * slices to take effect needs to be confirmed
+  * slices to take effect needs to be #Confirm!#ed

-* Final step: press ‘Merge’ button, select the name and location of the output file
+* Final step: press #Merge# button, select the name and location of the output file

 * Enjoy the result!